HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-KernelModeWDACConfig.md

 * `-PrepMode`: Deploys the Strict Kernel-mode WDAC policy in Audit mode, preparing the system for an Audit.

-* `-AuditAndEnforce`: Audits the system using event logs for any blocked drivers, generates and deploys the final Strict Kernel-mode WDAC policy on the system.
+* `-AuditAndEnforce`: Audits the system using event logs for any blocked drivers, generates the final Strict Kernel-mode WDAC policy.

 * `-EVSigners`: Uses EVSigners policy rule option.
 If you want to use this parameter, make sure you use it for both PrepMode and AuditAndEnforce parameters.
 [Read more about EV Signers](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-Notes#policies-with-requiredev-signers-rule-option)

 * `-Deploy`: Indicates that the policy will be deployed.
-If you want to deploy the final strict kernel-mode no flight roots base policy Signed, do not use this parameter with `-AuditAndEnforce`.
+If you want to deploy the final strict kernel-mode base policy Signed, do not use this parameter with `-AuditAndEnforce`.
 Instead just create the policy and then use [Deploy-SignedWDACConfig](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Deploy-SignedWDACConfig) cmdlet to deploy it.
 <br>

 <img src="https://github.com/HotCakeX/Harden-Windows-Security/raw/main/images/Gifs/1pxRainbowLine.gif" width= "300000" alt="horizontal super thin rainbow RGB line">